Do you need synonyms for said?

 Readers have a blind spot for the word said, so you can use it without any concern when you write dialogue.

 However, there are times when the use of said synonyms helps to convey an extra element of emotion or tone of voice.
 Also, using a descriptive dialogue reporting verb avoids the use of adverbs.

 “I believe the road to hell is paved with adverbs, and I will shout it from the rooftops.”

 When you are writing dialogue, you need to be aware that dialogue tags are the tones of voice of the author and not the characters.
 So keep them to a minimum.

 When only two characters are speaking, it is often possible to avoid using them almost completely.

-But when dialogue tag verbs are necessary, think carefully about your choice of vocabulary, and of course, go very easy on the use of adverbs.
+But when dialogue tag verbs are necessary, think carefully about your choice of vocabulary.
+Of course, go very easy on the use of adverbs.